suraj0987/8.x-1.x/README.txt

 BROWSER COMPATIBILITY
 ---------------------

-The theme has been tested on Firefox, Chrome and Safari browsers.
+The theme has been tested on Chrome browser.

 MAINTAINERS